marina8888/transport-spherical/README.md

 ****
 <h3> INPUT FLAME TYPES CURRENTLY AVAILABLE AS INPUTS IN THE CORE FUNCTIONS </h3>
-'stagnation' for a ImpingingJet flame
+'stagnation' for a ImpingingJet flame <br>
-'freely_prop' for a FreelyPropagating flame
+'freely_prop' for a FreelyPropagating flame <br>

 ****